cienterprises-assist/project-updates/README.md

-# testcie
+# project-updates
-for exe deployment test
+To deliver users and clients updates & patches for loan collections, fi & rcu agencies